scottp/Webduino/readme.md

 This is an Arduino-based Web Server library, originally developed for a class at NYC Resistor.
 It's called Webduino, and it's an extensible web server library for the Arduino using the Wiznet-based Ethernet shields.
 It's released under the MIT license allowing all sorts of reuse.

+# Scott's Version

+This is a temporary version - where I can get this going on a LinkIt One then try and push the changes back upstream.

+For the origianl and working version see - https://github.com/sirleech/Webduino

+TODO:
+- Support non Ethernet libraries, e.g. WiFiServer / Client
+- Look at providing the Server / Client as paramters in (streams)
+- Look at documenting PROGMEM usage, e.g. using inline e.g. client.print(F("..."));-
+- Look at standard method of defining AJAX/REST calls

 ## Features

 - URL parameter parsing